honzee/RNAseqCNV/README.md

 ### 4. Shiny app <a name="shiny_app"></a>

-The shiny app enables CNV analysis similar to the RNAseqCNV_wrapper.
+The Shiny app enables CNV analysis similar to the RNAseqCNV_wrapper.
 Moreover, it help user to browse easier through the results and providers an interface for manual checking and correction of the CNVs called by the package.
 It is launched by:
 ```
 launchApp()
 ```